-There is also a chance that your lawyer will be able to get your case dismissed after your charges are filed.
-This is still most commonly done before the trial, but in the case of dismissal, a judge orders the charges dismissed instead of the prosecution.
+There is also a chance your lawyer will be able to get your case dismissed after your charges are filed.
+This is most commonly done before the trial, but in the case of dismissal, a judge orders the charges dismissed instead of the prosecution.

 How Long Does a Federal Case Last?

-No two federal cases are the same, so the amount of time that your case takes can vary.
+No two federal cases are the same, so the amount of time your case takes can vary.
 How complicated your charges are and any settlement negotiations that occur can prolong your case.
 In general, however, a federal trial itself usually takes between two days and a week.